5 Common Roofing Questions

 Whether a storm damaged your roof or your roof looks old and worn, replacing or repairing your roof is not something that should be delayed.
 Waiting to get expert advice on your roof until your roof fails can turn into a very costly mistake.

-As the Top Performing Roofing company in the United States, we’ve put together 5 commonly asked roofing questions so you don’t get blindsided by the unexpected cost.
+As the Top Performing Roofing company in the United States, we’ve put together 5 commonly asked roofing questions and answers so you don’t get blindsided by the unexpected cost.

 1) What Are Signs of Roof Damage?